napiorkowskimarcin/412-LIBRARYONE/README.md

 - add bootstrap and nav to get index og authors and books.
 - add knp-paginator-bundle
 - add sorting by title
-- add select author (not ready - passed in url only)
+- add select author
+- add search for a title (to add better searching - now it matches only perfectly written titles)
+- styling a little bit